cambridge/thesis/README.md

     [a sample](https://dl.bintray.com/matej/thesis/secondyr-master.pdf)).
 Similarly to
 	`firstyr`, this style modifies the submission note and removes unneeded elements.
-    Specially, an abstract is retained (as for this report, research is often in a more "stable" state.
+    Specially, an abstract is retained (as for this report, research is often in a more "stable" state).
 Here is a list of formatting points in which the second year report differs from a normal thesis:

     *   an appropraite subtitle is added,